Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to score more than 58.5 points in all four games this season.
+- Ohio State and its opponents have combined to go over the current 58.5-point total in all four games this season.

 - Rutgers' games have yet to go over 58.5 points this season.

-- Saturday's over/under is 18.8 points lower than the two team's combined 77.3 points per game average.
+- The two teams combine to score 77.3 points per game, 18.8 more than the over/under in this contest.

-- These two squads combine to allow 36.8 points per game, 21.7 fewer than this contest's over/under.
+- These two squads combine to surrender 36.8 points per game, 21.7 fewer than this contest's over/under.

-- The Buckeyes and their opponents have scored an average of 64.3 points per game in 2021, 5.8 more than Saturday's total.
+- The average total in Buckeyes games this season is 64.3, 5.8 points more than Saturday's over/under of 58.5.

-- The 58.5 total in this game is 9.8 points higher than the 48.7 average total in Scarlet Knights games this season.
+- The 48.7 PPG average total in Scarlet Knights games this season is 9.8 points fewer than this game's over/under.

 Ohio State Stats and Trends

-- Ohio State has two wins against the spread in four games this year.
+- Thus far this season Ohio State has two wins against the spread.

-- The Buckeyes have been favored by 15 points or more three times this season and covered the spread in one of them.
+- The Buckeyes have covered the spread once this season when favored by 15 points or more (in three chances).

-- Ohio State's games this year have hit the over on two of four set point totals (50%).
+- Ohio State's games this year have hit the over two times in four opportunities (50%).

 - The Buckeyes put up 29.8 more points per game (43.3) than the Scarlet Knights surrender (13.5).